apollographql/router/NEXT_CHANGELOG.md

 ### Refactor `SupergraphService` ([PR #1615](https://github.com/apollographql/router/issues/1615))

-The `SupergraphService` code became too complex, so much that `rsutfmt` could not modify it anymore.
+The `SupergraphService` code became too complex, so much that `rustfmt` could not modify it anymore.
 This breaks up the code in more manageable functions.

 By [@Geal](https://github.com/Geal) in https://github.com/apollographql/router/pull/1615